Take your love for Homer beyond the Simpsons

-Delve into the roots of Western civilization.
-In Classical Studies, you'll gain a deep understanding of ancient Greece and Rome — cultures that continue to shape our thinking and our society today.
+Delve into the roots of Western civilization and gain a deep understanding of ancient Greece and Rome — cultures that continue to shape our thinking and our society today.

 Discover the enduring ideas of greats like Socrates, Plato, and Aristotle.
 Master enough ancient Greek and Latin to study classic texts in their original language.
 Explore the many facets of antiquity: from history, religion, and philosophy to art, science, and technology.

-Earn a Bachelor of Arts in Classical Studies
+- Graduate with a Bachelor of Arts in Classical Studies or Classics

 Co-op = relevant paid work experience